By the end of this section, you will be able to:

 - Explain how the elasticity of demand and supply determine the incidence of a tax on buyers and sellers

 Studying elasticities is useful for a number of reasons, pricing being most important.
-Let’s explore how elasticity relates to revenue and pricing, both in the long run and short run.
-But first, let’s look at the elasticities of some common goods and services.
+Let’s explore how elasticity relates to revenue and pricing, both in the long and short run.
+First, let’s look at the elasticities of some common goods and services.

 Table 5.2 shows a selection of demand elasticities for different goods and services drawn from a variety of different studies by economists, listed in order of increasing elasticity.

 |Goods and Services||Elasticity of Price|